-- (a) so long as the Notes are listed on any stock exchange, or admitted to listing by any other relevant authority there will at all times be a Paying Agent (in the case of Bearer Notes) and a Transfer Agent (in the case of Registered Notes) with a specified office in such place as may be required by the rules and regulations of the relevant stock exchange or listing authority; - (b) there will at all times be a Paying Agent with a specified office in a city in continental Europe; - (c) there will at all times be a Principal Paying Agent and a Registrar; - (d) so long as any of the Registered Global Notes payable in a Specified Currency other than US Dollars are held through DTC or its nominee, there will at all times be an Exchange Agent with a specified office in New York City; and - (e) the Issuer will use reasonable efforts to appoint and maintain a Paying Agent with a specified office in a country in Europe which is not obliged to withhold or deduct tax pursuant to the EU Savings Directive or any other Directive amending, supplementing or replacing the EU Savings Directive or any law implementing or complying with, or introduced in order to conform to, such Directives.
+- (a) so long as the Notes are listed on any stock exchange, or admitted to listing by any other relevant authority there will at all times be a Paying Agent (in the case of Bearer Notes) and a Transfer Agent (in the case of Registered Notes) with a specified office in such place as may be required by the rules and regulations of the relevant stock exchange or listing authority; - (b) there will at all times be a Paying Agent with a specified office in a city in continental Europe; - (c) there will at all times be a Principal Paying Agent and a Registrar; and

+(d) so long as any of the Registered Global Notes payable in a Specified Currency other than U.S. Dollars are held through DTC or its nominee, there will at all times be an Exchange Agent with a specified office in New York City.